How to Thaw a Frozen Condensate Pipe

 |Worcester Bosch||EA229 D5|

-If your boiler manufacturer isn’t listed above, you should consult your manual or get an engineer to check things over.
+If your boiler manufacturer isn't listed above, take a look in the boiler manual or get an engineer to check things over.